okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 * Give your application a name (e.g. "Ionic OIDC")
 * Change the **Base URI** and **Login redirect URI** to `http://localhost:8100` and click **Done**.
 You should see settings like the following:

-{% img blog/ionic-authentication/oidc-settings.png alt:"Okta OIDC Settings" width:"800" %}
+{% img blog/ionic-authentication/oidc-settings.png alt:"Okta OIDC Settings" width:"700" %}{: .center-image }

 ## Create a Login Page